-So you want to start the Ketogenic Diet but you don’t know where to start?
+So you’re wondering how to get started on the Keto Diet but you don’t know where to start?

 Most of this stuff you can get at your local mom and pop grocery store, but some of it needs to be located at specialty food stores like Whole Foods, Natural Grocers, Sprouts, Trader Joe’s or another organic/health food store.